kattulaumasrinivas/jsp-jstl-sample/README.md

 # jsp-jstl-sample

-A Spring boot Application to perform Basic CRUD operations on users using JPA, JSP and JSTL
+A Spring boot Application to perform Basic CRUD operations on users using JPA, JSP and JSTL.
+An Email utility service to send mail to the user on creation.

-Change Database details in application.properties
+Update details in application.properties

 Create table in MySQL database: